-The new Oculus Rift is but the first step towards the Cronenberg-cum-William Gibson's NEUROMANCER (or BLACK MIRROR) future, one were slots for upgrades and microchips will be inserted behind the ear like a new kind of piercing or circumcision, will tap directly into the brain's decoding centers; the areas where the vibrations of the ear ossicles and the cones and rods of the eyeballs are decoded into sound and image will be accessed directly, skipping all the middle men, the encoding and decoding.
-Using brain wave oscillators (as some of us already do via 'the God Helmet' or light-sound machines) to use the mind's eye like a limitless screen, all they need else do is boost our brain's pareidolia 'facial recognition' software, and the Uncanny Valley will become no more than a college animation class footnote.
+The Oculus Rift is but the latest salvo towards the Cronenberg-cum-William Gibson's NEUROMANCER (or BLACK MIRROR) future, one were slots for upgrades and microchips will be inserted behind the ear like a new kind of piercing or circumcision.
+Tapping directly into the brain's unconscious, accessing and bypassing the ear ossicles and eyeball rods and cones, skipping all the middlemen between encoding and decoding, using brainwave oscillators (as some of us already do via 'the God Helmet' or light-sound machines), future generations will use the mind's eye like a limitless screen; all they need else do is boost our brain's own pareidolia 'facial recognition' software and the Uncanny Valley will become no more than a college animation class footnote.

-Future (w/ pareidolia-boosting implant): BINARY CODE to BRAIN
+Future Viewing System (w/ pareidolia-boosting implant):

-In GENYSIS we get an actual expression of this future when we see the 1984 Arnold reproduced as if he literally stepped out of the original and started bashing his older (current) self around by that observation point where he originally said "Your clothes: give them to me now" to those punks.
+In GENYSIS we get an actual expression of this future when we see the 1984 Arnold reproduced as if he literally stepped out of the original and started bashing his older (current) self around by that observation point where he originally said "your clothes: give them to me now" to those punks (one of whom was the delightful Bill Paxton!).
 Is there a moral code to this?
-The idea of regenerating old long dead actors digitally to appear in new films was predicted as far back as the 1970s.
-For GENYSIS, fx wiz Sheldon Stopsack used an array of CGI, body doubles, models, and stills from the first TERMINATOR to create the old Arnold fighting the one from 1984:
+The idea of regenerating long-dead actors to appear in new films was predicted as far back as the 1970s.
+I remember reading about it in the book Future Shock in my high school English class (I wrote a paper about it, also predicting widescreen TVs).

 |Luddites in action - TRANSCENDENCE|

 Uncanny Valley, they'd say.
-Welcome to Fullville.
+Welcome to Fullville. ("My poor Krell.")